Associate in Applied Science in Respiratory Care

 This career major is designed to prepare students for employment as a Respiratory Therapist.
 Respiratory Therapists work in a wide variety of clinical settings to evaluate, treat, and manage patients of all ages with respiratory illnesses and other cardiopulmonary disorders.

 Upon successful completion of the Associate in Applied Science in Respiratory Care degree, graduates will be eligible to sit for the National Board of Respiratory Care credentialing exam to become a Certified Respiratory Therapist and a Registered Respiratory Therapist.

-The Respiratory care program is accredited by the Commission on Accreditation for Respiratory Care (CoARC).
-Programmatic outcomes are performance indicators that reflect the extent to which the goals of the program are achieved and by which program effectiveness is documented.
-Programmatic outcomes data reported on the CoARC website include: the three-year time period being reported; CRT credentialing success; RRT credentialing success; Attrition; Job placement; Overall Graduate Satisfaction; Overall Employer Satisfaction; On-time Graduation Rate; Total number of program enrollees; Total number of program graduates; Maximum Annual Enrollment.
+The Respiratory care program is accredited by the Commission on Accreditation for Respiratory Care (CoARC), http://www.coarc.com (CoARC Program Number 200531).
+CoARC accredits respiratory therapy education programs in the United States.
+To achieve this end, it utilizes an "outcomes based" process.
+Programmatic outcomes are performance indicators that reflect the extent to which the educational goals of the program are achieved and by which program effectiveness is documented.
+Programmatic outcomes data reported on the CoARC outcomes webpage (https://coarc.com/students/programmatic-outcomes-data/) include: the three-year time period being reported; credentialing success; RRT credentialing success; Attrition; Job placement; Overall Graduate Satisfaction; Overall Employer Satisfaction; Graduation Rate; Total number of program enrollees; Total number of program graduates; Maximum Annual Enrollment.